jonathan-scholbach/jargon/README.md

 # Run

-In order to run __jargon__, you need to move into the directory you have installed __jargon__ to.
-If you were using the virtual environment during install, you have to activate it first, by typing in a terminal:
+__jargon__ does not have a graphical user interface, but runs in the terminal.
+In order to run __jargon__, you need to move into the directory you have installed __jargon__ to (in a terminal).
+If you were using the virtual environment during install, you have to activate it first, by typing:

-On Linux / macOS:
++ On Linux / macOS:

 ```
 source env/bin/activate
 ```

-On Windows:
++ On Windows:

 ```
 env\Scripts\activate.bat